JasonRyanDecker/Ultimate-Dev-Environment-Setup/README.md

-# 🚀 Jason’s Ultimate Cross-Platform Dev Environment Setup
+# Ultimate Cross-Platform Dev Environment Setup

 This repository automates your **JavaScript / React / TypeScript** development setup on **Linux**, **macOS**, and **WSL** — complete with **VS Code**, **Vim**, and **Next.js + TailwindCSS**.